PRIVACY & COOKIES POLICY

 If you use the contact forms on our website Camberyard gathers what is referred to as Personal Data, this may include your name, address, telephone number and email address.
 As well as this, Camberyard assembles anonymous demographic information, this is data that applies to you and others and may include information like your gender, postcode, age and title.

-Information about the hardware and software of the computer you use is also gathered by Camberyard but this is not associated with any of the personal information we may collect (e.g. by using one of our contact forms).
+Information about the hardware and software of the computer you use is also gathered by Camberyard but this is not associated with any of the Personal Data we may collect (e.g. by using one of our contact forms).
 This information may include: your referring website addresses, IP address, browser type and access times.
 Camberyard applies the information used to manage the website and the services offered to you, to take note of statistics that concern how our users navigate the Camberyard website and to provide our customers with the highest quality of service possible.

 Camberyard suggests that you take a look at the privacy policies of websites that are subsequently linked to from Camberyard to gain a better understanding of how these other websites assemble, utilise and share your information.
 However, Camberyard is in no way responsible for the content or privacy policies on websites outside of the Camberyard website or the Camberyard family of websites.